carlmontanari/scrapli/README.md

    used paramiko in the past.
 More specific "drivers" can inherit from this class to extend functionality of the
     driver to make it more friendly for network devices.
 In fact, there is a `GenericDriver` class that inherits from `Scrape` and provides a base driver to work with if you need to interact with a device not represented by one of the "core" drivers.
-Next, the `NetworkDriver` abstract base class inherits from `GenericDriver`.
-The `NetworkDriver` isn't really meant to be used directly though (hence why it is an ABC), but to be further extended and built upon instead.
+Next, the `NetworkDriver` class inherits from `GenericDriver`.
+The `NetworkDriver` isn't really meant to be used directly though, but to be further extended and built upon instead.
 As this library is focused on interacting with network devices, an example scrapli driver (built on the `NetworkDriver`) would be the `IOSXEDriver` -- to, as you may have guessed , interact with devices running Cisco's IOS-XE operating system.

 It should be noted that this is a bit of an oversimplification of the architecture of scrapli, but it is accurate .
 Scrapli has "base", "sync", and "async" versions of the core components.
 The "base" portion is made up fo mixin